-Some of my grandpa’s popular recipes include his Mediterranean Baked Fish, Hot Pepper Sauce, Olive Oil Cake, Pan Fried Potatoes and Fried Eggplant Salad.
+Some of my grandpa’s popular recipes include his Mediterranean Baked Fish,Ā Hot Pepper Sauce,Ā Olive Oil Cake, Pan Fried Potatoes and Fried Eggplant Salad.

 Today’s sardine pasta was inspired by our many trips to Italy and it’s gorgeous cuisine!
-While pasta with sardines is classically a Sicilian recipe and would include olives, we have twisted it to a more Turkish Mediterranean recipe.
-Of course, inspired by the original Italian one.
+While pasta with sardines is classically a Sicilian recipe and would include olives, we have twisted it slightly.

 Why You’ll LOVE Sardine Pasta